LStuker/puppet-gccbuildutils/README.md

 ##Overview

-The GCC module installs gcc.
+The gccbuildutils module installs gcc and other for gcc required build utils.
+The gccbuildutils is a forked of https://github.com/puppetlabs/puppetlabs-gcc but with additional build tools

 ##Module Description

-The GCC module manages the installation gcc.
+The gccbuildutils module manages the installation gcc.

 ##Setup